 Storing any lawn furniture that is outside in the open weather is very important.
 Either putting covers over the furniture or putting it away inside will make it last so much longer.

-This will make it look almost brand new when you bring it out in the spring.
+This will keep your furniture looking almost brand new when you bring it out in the spring.
 Most outdoor furniture and cushions aren’t made for extreme harsh climates and winter storms.

 Clean Up Tools

-Not only is fall a great time to winterize your mower, it is also the perfect reminder and opportunity to do it to other tools as well.
-Some may need cleaning, others sharpening, but both will assure they will be ready for the Spring.
-It will also help prevent rusting thought the winter.
+Not only is fall a great time to winterize your mower, but it is also the perfect reminder and opportunity to do it to other tools as well.
+Some may need cleaning, others sharpening, but both will ensure they will be ready for the Spring.
+It will also help prevent rusting throughout the cold and wet winter months.